 Ease of Movement

-These leggings had great ease of movement, as the material is not restricting and will stretch with you easily.
+These leggings have great ease of movement.
+The material is not restricting and stretches well through any pose or bind you may take.
 The flat and wide waistband is not too thick, but there is a bit of extra material that can get in the way of forward bends.

-One of the downsides to the whole high-waist trend is having all of that extra material get in the way of certain poses.
-On the other hand, it provides a little extra coverage and control of anything "extra" in your midsection, and eliminates the "muffin-top."
-If you want a little more control for that zone, check out The North Face Perfect Core High-Rise legging, which has a compression mesh panel in the waist that really does help suck everything in.
-If you don't like any type of constriction in your midsection, a soft pair like the Ododos High Waist Capri or the Yogalicious Ultra Soft are good options.
+One of the downsides to the whole high-waist trend is having the extra material get in the way of certain poses.
+On the other hand, it provides additional coverage and control of anything "extra" in your midsection, and eliminates the "muffin-top."
+If you want a little more control for that zone, The North Face Perfect Core High-Rise legging is an excellent option, as it has a compression mesh panel in the waist that helps keep everything in.

-We've tested various versions of this legging over the last couple of years and have had varying results with the fit.
-The previous time around the material was on the loose side and not very compressive.
-This iteration is on the compressive side, but the fabric is not the softest.
+We've tested various versions of this legging over the last couple of years and have had different results with the fit.
+Previously, the material was on the loose side and not incredibly compressive.
+This recent iteration is on the compressive side, but the fabric is not the softest.

-We did like that there is minimal seaming, which means fewer pressure points or chafing against your skin (though also less shaping).
-We also like that the internal key pocket is not too bulky or annoying, but overall these aren't the pair we'd want to spend a day on the couch in.
-If you're looking for a soft and comfortable pair for all-day wear, check out the Beyond Yoga Spacedye legging.
+We did like that there is minimal seaming, which means fewer pressure points or chafing against your skin (also less shaping).
+We also appreciate that the internal key pocket is not too bulky or annoying, but overall, these aren't the pair we'd want to spend a day on the couch in.

-We were worried that this pair would not be durable given its lower price point.
-In our experience, when it comes to yoga pants, you get what you pay for regarding quality, and a $20 pair typically pills or unravels quickly.
-While we didn't see any pilling with this pair or have any durability concerns during our testing period, the last time we tested them, we had some seams unravel after only a few uses.
-Hopefully, this means that they've resolved the issue, or we just got a bad pair the last time, but it's hard to know for sure.
-As such, we ranked it in the middle for durability.
+Given the lower price point, we were concerned with the durability.
+In our experience, when it comes to yoga pants, you get what you pay for, and a $20 pair typically pills or unravels quickly.
+While we didn't see any pilling or have any durability worries during our testing period, we have had some concern in previous testing periods.
+As such, we lowered their ranking a bit in terms of durability.
+Hopefully, the company has resolved the issue, or we just got a bad apple the last time, but it's hard to know for sure.

-Another thing we've noticed with personal pairs of this pant in the past is that they tend to lose their shape after a while.
-And because this material is on the thin side, if you are looking for a versatile pair of pants to take on hikes or rock climbing, we'd go with something that is thicker, like the Soybu Killer Caboose Pant.
-The material on those pants is thicker and will weather an encounter with a prickly plant or rough rock better than this one.
+Another thing we've noticed with personal pairs of this pant in the past is that they tend to lose their shape when they start to become worn out.
+Since this material is on the thin side, if you are looking for a versatile pair to take on hikes or rock climbing, we'd go with something thicker, like the Patagonia Centered Tight.
+The material on those pants will weather an encounter with a prickly plant or rough rock better than most.

 These pants cost around $30.
-(The list price varies a little on Amazon, but is always $30 on the 90 Degrees website).
-They aren't the best at any one thing, but they are a decent pair for the price and much better than some of the other "cheap" options available, like the Yogalicious High-Waist Ultrasoft and the Ododos High-Waist Capri.
+The list price varies a little on Amazon but is always $30 on the 90 Degree website.
+They aren't the best at any one thing, but they are an incredibly decent pair for the price.

-90 Degree by Reflex High Waist Powerflex is breathable and easy to move it, but the fabric is not as nice against the skin as some of the more expensive models in this review, like the Alo High-Waisted Airbrush or the Beyond Yoga Spacedye High-Waist.
-They won't break the bank though, so if you're tired of spending ridiculous sums of money on something you're just going to sweat in and trash, then these are the yoga pants for you.
+The 90 Degree by Reflex High Waist Powerflex is breathable and easy to move it, but the fabric is not as nice against the skin as some of the more expensive models in this review, like the Lululemon Align II, Alo High-Waisted Airbrush, or the Beyond Yoga Caught in the Midi High Waisted leggings.
+They also won't break the bank, so if you're tired of spending ridiculous sums of money on something you're just going to sweat in, then these are the yoga pants for you.